 My favorite sources of information about the American food supply come from the USDA.
 The USDA provides data on the availability (“consumption”) of specific foods and food groups in the food supply from 1909 to the present.
 These figures are reported as pounds of whatever food it is per capita per day.
 They represent the amount of that food produced in the U.S for an entire year, less exports, plus imports, divided by the number of people in the population on a given day such as July 1.
-These are the data that say the per capita availability of calories is 3,900 per day.
-Because they do not account for wastage and some other factors, they represent an overerestimation of dietary intake.
+These are the data that used to say that the per capita availability of calories is about 4,000 per day.
+USDA now adjusts that figure for waste, which is closer to actual consumption levels.

 Actual data on dietary intake are reported at the site of What We Eat in America.
 These figures are self reports by individuals interviewed in dietary intake surveys.
 Because people tend to lie about (OK, can’t accurately remember) what they eat, these data underestimate actual intake.
 Self reports say that people eat about 1,800 to 2,200 calories per day, figures much lower than 3,900.
 The truth undoubtedly lies somewhere in between.